ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 }
 ```

-Now, if we want to use this class in our client code, it is as simple as using any adapter framework.
-For example, if we wish to use the above class in our Java client code, then we can do something like below -
+Now, if we want to use this class/interface in our client code, it is as simple as using any adapter framework.
+For example, we can do something like below -

 ```java
 import org.apache.sling.api.resource.Resource;